theodorCodes/ci-django-shop-ms4/README.md

 1. On the left side menu, click on "Users" and then click on "Add users".

-2. And give it a user name:   boutique-ado-staticfiles-user.
+2. And give it a user name:   django-shop-ms4-staticfiles-user.

 3. Then check the "Access key - Programmatic access".

 4. Then click the "Next: Permissions" button.

-5. Now, in the list "Add user to group" select the "manage-boutique-ado" group by clicking the checkbox.
+5. Now, in the list "Add user to group" select the "manage-django-shop-ms4" group by clicking the checkbox.

 6. And click "Next: Tags" and click "Next: Review" and click "Create user" until you see the Success message.